venatus9/Hardware-Hacking/README.md

 ## UART
 Behold, the UART interface in all its glory.

-Of course looking at it you'd suspect that it would be UART judging by the four pins, shape and outline surrounding.
+Looking at it you'd suspect that it would be UART judging by the four pins, shape and outline surrounding.
 But of course it's alwawys best to check.
 Looking online I was able to identify the J203 interface and...

 ...
 It is in fact UART!